-Sales, branding and medical outreach and education costs for the fifteen month period ended March 31, 2015 was \$2,685,107 (2013 - \$191,717).
+Sales and marketing, including branding and medical outreach and education costs, for the three months ended June 30, 2015 was \$1,008,590 (three months ended June 30, 2014 - \$664,802).
 These costs include the Tweed medical outreach program, branding programs and the client care center, which interfaces directly with our clients.
 The outreach program is targeted towards ensuring that healthcare practitioners understand how they can incorporate medical marijuana into their practices.
 These expenditures are consistent with Tweed's view that early-mover advantage and strong brand recognition are essential to our successful ongoing customer acquisition strategy.
 These costs represent a strategic investment, which management believes will have a future benefit in customer acquisition and retention.

-Research and development costs were \$266,976 for the fifteen month period ended March 31, 2015 (2013 - \$NIL).
+Research and Development ("R&D") costs were \$82,573 before deducting Scientific Research and Experimental Development ("SRED") credits of \$44,162, for net R&D of \$38,411 for the three months ended June 30, 2015 (three months ended June 30, 2014 - \$60,415).
+There were no SRED credits recorded in the quarter ended June 30, 2014.
 Our development team is researching a variety of intellectual property opportunities, including those relating to growth patterns under different environmental scenarios and the genetics of various strains.
-Since October 2014, Tweed has been in discussion with several research partners and has been working towards obtaining appropriate licensing that would allow research and development with respect to the extraction of cannabis oils and the development or licensing of potential delivery mechanisms.
+Tweed has been in discussion with several research partners and has been working towards obtaining appropriate licensing that would allow research and development with respect to the extraction of cannabis oils and the development or licensing of potential delivery mechanisms.

-General and Administrative (G&A) expenses were \$5,520,860 for the fifteen months ended March 31, 2015 (2013 - \$586,176).
-G&A includes extensive use of consultants and advisory services in the first year of operations, as well as facility costs such as rent in Smiths Falls and security services at both licensed facilities.
+General and Administrative (G&A) expenses were \$1,415,372 for the three months ended June 30, 2015 (three months ended June 30, 2014 - \$362,706).
+G&A includes extensive use of consultants and advisory services while expanding the Company's operations in this early phase of commercialization, facility costs in Smiths Falls and at Tweed Farms and security services at both licensed facilities, as well as compliance costs associated with meeting Health Canada requirements, as well as public company related expenses.
+Overall, the increase in